coder/docs/admin/access-control/organizations.md

 ---
-title: Organizations
+title: Organization roles
-description: Learn how to manage organizations within Coder.
+description: Learn how to manage organization roles.
 ---

-Organizations are groups that tie together users, workspaces, and images.
-You must assign all of your images and workspaces to a specific organization.
-An end-user can only access images that are assigned to the same organization they are.

-## The default organization

-When you first set up Coder, you'll generate the default organization.
-You can then assign users and their workspaces to that organization.

-There must always be a default organization, but you can change the one set as the default once you have two or more organizations.

-## Organization roles

-Like [User roles](user-roles.md), members of an organization can be assigned different roles.
+Like [User roles](user-roles.md), members of an [organization](../organizations.md) can be assigned different roles.
 There are two roles available:

 <table>
     <thead>